 Life can feel overwhelming when you are suffering with depression.
-It is important to tackle only one thing at a time when you’re trying to get better.
-Remember these feelings of lack of worth and hopelessness are transient and will eventually pass.
+It is important to tackle only one thing at a time when trying to get better.
+Remember these feelings of lack of worth and hopelessness are transient.
+And they will eventually pass.
 Do something productive each day that will give you a sense of achievement

 Depression can cause you to isolate yourself.
 However, when your thoughts are tightly locked up, they can blossom into monstrous fantasies.
 Talking to a trusted friend or professional can alleviate some of your worries and problems.
 Simply expressing how you feel and being heard will eliminate some of the fears you may be experiencing.

 3 – Do at least one thing you enjoy daily

 Make the effort to do something that you enjoy at least once a day.
 Go out with a friend.
 Take a day trip to a museum, a park or watch a funny movie.
 This will give you more energy to attend to other tasks that must get done.
 Be realistic and don’t put too much pressure on yourself

 4 – Reality Test